-PINE STREET WOODS – YOUR FUTURE FAVORITE PLACE TO HIKE, BIKE, WALK, CROSS COUNTRY SKI, SNOWSHOE, AND ENJOY NATURE
+PINE STREET WOODS – YOUR FUTURE FAVORITE PLACE TO WALK, HIKE, BIKE, SNOWSHOE, NORDIC SKI, AND ENJOY NATURE

 Your Gift Will Provide a Place in Nature for Our Community to Enjoy Forever

 Our goal is to raise $2.1 million to purchase the 160-acre parcel and for initial improvements; an access road, parking area at the trailhead and signage.
 So far, contributions of $1.7 million have come from foundations and individuals who believe in the value of Pine Street Woods as a long-term investment for the benefit of our community.

 Call KLT (208) 263-9471 with questions or comments about Pine Street Woods or to get better acquainted with the organization.
 KLT looks forward to being able to invite you to enjoy your Pine Street Woods.
 To learn more or to sign up for a walk, click here.

 PINE STREET WOODS VIDEOS